-20.09 As reported by Forum 18 on 15 August 2006:
+20.11 As reported by Forum 18 on 15 August 2006:

 "Sufism is found mostly in southern Xinjiang (in Hotan and Kashgar).
 The Sufi zikr ceremony (ritual songs and dances) is banned, as are rituals at the graves of devout Muslims.
 Books by Sufi authors are banned and Chinese scholars assert in their research that Sufism is a distortion of Islam...
 Some Muslims in southern Xinjiang are sympathetic to Wahhabism, Forum 18 found, but unlike in Tajikistan and Uzbekistan they have been frightened into inactivity by the Chinese government's strict policy.
-As a result, unlike in Uzbekistan, in Xinjiang there are no recorded cases of criminal prosecutions against Wahhabis."
+As a result, unlike in Uzbekistan, in

+Xinjiang there are no recorded cases of criminal prosecutions against Wahhabis."
 [66e] (p2)

-20.10 The USCIRF Annual Report 2008, published in May 2008, noted:
+20.12 In its Annual Report 2009, published in May 2009, the United States Commission on International Religious Freedom (USCIRF) noted:

-"During the last year, Uighur Muslim clerics and students have been detained for various 'illegal' religious activities, 'illegal religious centers' have been closed, and police continue to confiscate large quantities of 'illegal religious publications.'
+"In the Xinjiang Uighur Autonomous Region (XUAR), governmental repression of religious freedom increased in the past year.
+Chinese government authorities routinely have equated peaceful religious practices among Uighur Muslims with religious extremism and separatism and have used the global war on terror as a pretext to crack down on even the most peaceful forms of dissent or religious activity.
+Uighur Muslim clerics and students have been detained for various 'illegal' religious activities, 'illegal religious centers' have been closed, and police continue to confiscate large quantities of 'illegal religious publications.'...
 The government continues to limit access to mosques, including the participation of women, children, communist party members, and government employees.
 All imams in Xinjiang are required to undergo annual political training seminars to retain their licenses, and local security forces monitor imams and other religious leaders.
-Imams at Uighur mosques are reportedly required to meet monthly with officials from the Religious Affairs Bureau and the Public Security Bureau to receive advice on the content of their sermons.
+Imams at Uighur mosques are reportedly required to meet monthly with officials from the Religious Affairs Bureau and the Public Security Bureau to receive 'advice' on the content of their sermons.
 Failure to report to such meetings can result in the imam's expulsion or detention.
-Religious leaders and activists who attempt to publicize or criticize human rights abuses in the XUAR have received prolonged prison terms, on charges of 'separatism,' 'endangering social order,' and 'incitement to subvert state power.'
-Officials in the XUAR continue to restrict the teaching of Islam to minors...
-There are reports that in some areas, individuals under the age of 30 are prohibited from attending mosque.
-Throughout Xinjiang, teachers, professors, university students, and other government employees are prohibited from engaging in religious activities, such as reciting daily prayers, distributing religious materials, observing Ramadan, and wearing head coverings, and are reportedly subject to fines if they attempt to do so.
-Such standards are reportedly enforced more strictly in southern Xinjiang and in other areas where Uighurs account for a higher percentage of the population."
-[70a] (p174-175)
+Over the past year, XUAR officials have issued new orders to extend governmental control over religion...
+Religious leaders and activists who attempt to publicize or criticize human rights abuses in the XUAR have received prolonged prison terms, on charges of separatism, 'endangering social order,' and 'incitement to subvert state power.'
+Numerous Uighur Muslims have been arrested for peacefully organizing and demonstrating for their religious freedom, including in the past year...
+Officials in the XUAR prohibit teaching Islam outside the home to minors, and police have stepped up attempts to halt private religious education programs in some parts of Xinjiang province.
+Teachers and organizers can be charged with conducting an 'illegal religious gathering,'a criminal offense...
+Throughout Xinjiang, teachers, professors, university students, and other government employees are prohibited from engaging in religious activities, such as reciting daily prayers, distributing religious materials, observing Ramadan, and wearing head coverings; they are reportedly subject to fines if they attempt to do so.
+These standards are enforced more strictly in southern Xinjiang and other areas where Uighurs account for a higher percentage of the population...
+The Chairman of the XUAR, Ismail Tiliwaldi, has urged local police and religious affairs officials to 'exercise stronger management' over Protestantism and Catholicism and to guard strictly against foreign infiltration and sabotage."
+[70a] (p75-76 and 79)